DataDog/documentation/content/graphing/dashboards/widgets.md

 ## Change
 *Supported on Screenboards and Timeboards*

-The Change graph will show you the change in a value over the time period chosen.
+The Change graph shows you the change in a value over the time period chosen.

 {{< img src="graphing/miscellaneous/visualization/references-graphing-change-example.png" alt="Change graph" responsive="true" popup="true">}}